Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your system to run, it won’t turn on.

 The most important point is checking it’s switched to “cool” and not “heat.”
 Otherwise your AC might not start running.
-Or you might have warm air moving from vents being the furnace is going instead.
+You might also have warm air moving from vents being the furnace is going instead.

 If you rely on a digital thermostat: